 National Telehealth Company’s Virtual Care Solutions Address Needs of Professional Drivers, Provide Anytime Access to High-Quality, Cost-Effective Primary and Urgent Care

-Scottsdale, AZ (April 07, 2021) – Trucking and transportation companies across the country now can access on-demand virtual healthcare through a new partnership between national telehealth provider MeMD and the Healthy Transportation Foundation (HTF), a national not-for-profit foundation advocating and supporting health and well-being of professional truck drivers.
+Scottsdale, AZ (April 07, 2021) – Trucking and transportation companies across the country now can access on-demand virtual healthcare through a new partnership between the national provider of a telehealth program for truck drivers MeMD, and the Healthy Transportation Foundation (HTF), a national not-for-profit foundation advocating and supporting health and well-being of professional truck drivers.

 The partnership, part of HTF’s Shift Into Better Health initiative, enables the foundation’s member companies to sign on for telehealth solutions that meet the specific needs of drivers, including MeMD’s Urgent Care and Virtual Primary Care solutions.

-“This is a meaningful partnership that extends the value of our Shift Into Better Health campaign, enabling HTF to improve access to care for professional drivers by offering virtual telehealth consults that can be accessed on and off the road,” says Jon Slaughter, CEO, Healthy Transportation Foundation.
+“This is a meaningful partnership that extends the value of our Shift Into Better Health campaign.
+Enabling HTF to improve access to care for professional truck drivers by offering virtual telehealth consults.
+That can be accessed on and off the road,” says Jon Slaughter, CEO, of Healthy Transportation Foundation.

-With Urgent Care, drivers have 24/7 access to high-quality medical care for common illnesses and injuries via computer, mobile app or phone – including nights, weekends and holidays.
+Further, with Urgent Care, drivers have 24/7 access to high-quality medical care for common illnesses and injuries via computer, mobile app, or phone – including nights, weekends, and holidays.
 This is important since most drivers work outside the traditional 9-5 workday.

 In creating the partnership with MeMD, HTF also prioritized chronic disease management for the seven million professional drivers it represents.
-The organization reports that more than 60% of drivers experience obesity, more than 60% have diabetes and related health conditions, and more than half suffer from hypertension.
+The organization reports that more than 60% of drivers experience obesity, and more than 60% have diabetes.
+And related health conditions and more than half suffer from hypertension.
 Meanwhile, the Centers for Disease Control and Prevention reports that chronic conditions are the leading drivers of healthcare costs for businesses.

 Learn more about organizational partnerships with MeMD.

-MeMD is a comprehensive telehealth solution providing on-demand, online care for common illnesses, injuries and behavioral health issues to consumers and businesses nationwide.
-The company leverages the latest technologies and a highly skilled network of providers and therapists to treat the whole person, affordably and conveniently, from a computer, phone or mobile device.
+MeMD is a comprehensive telehealth solution providing on-demand, online care for common illnesses, and injuries.
+Moreover, behavioral health issues to consumers and businesses nationwide.
+The company leverages the latest technologies and a highly-skilled network of providers.
+And therapists treat the whole person, affordably and conveniently, from a computer as well as a phone or mobile device.
 For more information, visit memd.me.

 About Healthy Transportation Foundation

-Healthy Transportation Foundation (HTF) is 501(c) (3) non-profit organization founded in 2008 that seeks Federal, State and Philanthropic funding to assist with research, driver health and wellness awareness and lifestyle change program (LCP) subsidy to participating Fleets and drivers.
-Unfortunately, one in three drivers have symptoms of prediabetes and don’t know it – a gateway to the onset of diabetes, obesity, and liver disease. https://healthytransport.org/
+Healthy Transportation Foundation (HTF) is a 501(c) (3) non-profit organization founded in 2008 that seeks Federal, State, and Philanthropic funding to assist with research.
+Driver health and wellness awareness and lifestyle change program (LCP) subsidy to participating Fleets and drivers.
+Unfortunately, one in three drivers have symptoms of prediabetes and don’t know it.
+Moreover a gateway to the onset of diabetes, obesity, and liver disease. https://healthytransport.org/